 (12c) Repealed by Session Laws 2011-266, s.
 1.41(b), effective June 23, 2011.

-(12d) The Board of Governors shall provide a comprehensive annual report on teacher education efforts at The University of North Carolina.
-The report shall include information about teacher education and recruitment, 2+2 initiatives, distance education programs focused on teacher education, and professional development programs for teachers and school administrators.
-The teacher education report shall be due on April 15 of each year to the Joint Legislative Education Oversight Committee and the State Board of Education.
+(12d) The Board of Governors shall provide a comprehensive annual report on educator preparation efforts at The University of North Carolina.
+The report shall include information about educator preparation and recruitment, initiatives to improve educator quality, student success measures, and strategic research and related efforts.
+The educator preparation report shall be due on October 15 of each year to the Joint Legislative Education Oversight Committee.
+The Board shall provide a copy of the report to the State Board of Education.